ReactJS

 - State is used to manage changing data inside a component and update the UI when the data changes.

-hook in functional components.Add input and make a list usind map():
+setState method in class components or the useState hook in functional components.Add input and make a list usind map():

 Comments